 By PSW Staff • September 13, 2009 The new JBL VERTEC VT4886 passive line array element JBL Professional has just introduced the smallest system enclosures in the VERTEC line array product family – the VT4886 passive 3-way high-directivity line array element and its companion VT4883 cardioid-arrayable subwoofer.
 Designed to be one of the most versatile tools in a portable sound rental company’s inventory, the new VT4886 and VT4883 subcompact models are suitable for use in a broad range of suspended-array, ground-based and fill speaker applications, with a comprehensive range of array and suspension accessories planned for the new system.
 Application flexibility also ensures that the VT4886/VT4883 system will provide an effective sound design tool for performance audio facility system designers.
 Given its very compact dimensions, the VT4886 is ideal for distributed front fill or under-balcony use.
 VT4886 line array elements can also be suspended in large multi-box arrays or ground-stacked, either standalone or with its companion VT4883 low-frequency extension for FOH, offstage fill, stereo in-fill, center cluster or delay cluster use.
 Mixed VT4883/VT4886 arrays can be suspended and supplemented with additional, large-format groundstacked VERTEC subwoofers for extended-range FOH use.
 U-bracket and pole mount fixtures also enable three to four VT4886 enclosures to be used with a tripod stand, or an extension rod in coordination with VT4883 subwoofers.
 Integral suspension hardware enables the quick, secure assembly of variable-curvature vertical arrays with adjustable splay angles from 0 to 15 degrees, or modular, constant-curvature horizontal line arrays, following JBL’s mechanical design established with larger models in the VERTEC family.
 VT4886 Subcompact Line Array Element The VT4886 features 8 transducers with 10 separate voice coils.
 A proprietary mid/high-frequency waveguide assembly seamlessly integrates MF and HF section output in a next-generation implementation of JBL’s patented R.B.I.
 (Radiation Boundary Integrator) technology, providing precise wavefront control and allowing for proper inter-enclosure vertical coupling.
 Twin 1-inch-exit high-frequency compression drivers, equipped with neodymium magnets for the reliable reproduction of very high frequencies with precise, detailed fidelity, are mounted on a precision dual-aperture assembly that includes geometric path-length compensation to ensure optimal twin-driver exit summation.
 Each VT4886 also includes a total of four new 2103G 2.5-inch midrange transducers with neodymium magnets, combined with the high-frequency drivers in the new proprietary, integrated mid/high waveguide assembly.
 The midrange transducers utilize JBL’s Thermomaster technology, paired in thermo-coupled back-cover heatsink structures for improved heat transfer, which results in reduced power compression. .
 A pair of new 2166H 6.5-inch low-frequency component transducers with dual neodymium magnets and dual voice coils, incorporating JBL’s patented Differential Drive technology, establishes a robust low-frequency foundation for the VT4886.
 Each 2166H low-frequency transducer is matched to a low-frequency diffraction absorber with a tuned resonant-chamber cavity.
 This unique proprietary technology ensures optimal performance even at extremely high output levels while reducing cabinet edge diffraction effects for improved horizontal coverage stability.
 A highly refined multi-band passive network is designed to minimize insertion loss and lower distortion while ensuring precise impedance matching between the low, mid-range and high-frequency component sets.
 With a maximum SPL capability of 131 db continuous, 137 dB peak, the VT4886 has a nominal horizontal coverage of 110 degrees and a frequency range of 70 Hz – 20 kHz.
 It measures 577 mm x 197 mm x 260 mm (22.7-inches x 7.75-inches x 10.25-inches).
 The enclosure weighs 15.9 kg (35 pounds).
 Go to next page (page 2) for information on the new VT4883 subwoofer.
 Read the rest of this post 1 2 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Brenton says Is there an owners’ manual or a YouTube video out there that shows how to mount the Vertec 4886s to the hanging array frame and how to connect several together.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Brenton says Is there an owners’ manual or a YouTube video out there that shows how to mount the Vertec 4886s to the hanging array frame and how to connect several together.
 I have searched the internet for such a thing and cannot seem to find it.
 Any help would be greatly appreciated.
 Tagged with: Compact JBL Line Arrays New Subwoofers · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.